JetBrains/kotless/README.md

       and Kotless will generate deployment for it.
     * Kotless DSL &mdash; Kotless own DSL that provides annotations to declare routing, scheduled events, etc.
 * Kotless Gradle Plugin provides a way of deploying serverless application.
-It performs the tasks of generating Terraform code from the application code and, subsequently, deploying it to AWS.
+    * It performs the tasks of generating Terraform code from the application code and, subsequently, deploying it to AWS.
+    * It runs application locally, emulates AWS environment and provides possibility for in-IDE debug

 ## Getting started